shaukatmakandar786/Spring-Framework-05/spring-core-notes/app04-Beans-in-Spring-Framework.md

 ![Prototype Example](https://github.com/shaukatmakandar786/Spring-Framework-05/tree/main/spring-core-eaxmples/app04.3)

-# 3. Java Based coniguration
+# 3. Java Based configuration

 Upto Spring 2.4 version,it mandatory to provide Spring configuration file but, from Sprinmg 3.x version onwards,Spring configuration file is optional, we can use Spring configuration class as an alternative for Spring configuration file.